-After over ten years of traveling the world, I’ve definitely learned my fair share of lessons.
-Like the time I was robbed on a train because I let my guard down or the time Scott and I showed up at the Bozeman Airport only to find that we no longer had a car rental.
+I’ve definitely learned my fair share of lessons while traveling – like the time I was robbed on a train because I let my guard down or the time I showed up at the Bozeman Airport only to find that I no longer had a car rental.

 Some of these travel mishaps can be avoided and some of them are just a part of traveling.
 You simply cannot plan for everything.
 However, keeping a few important things in mind will make your travels much easier.